SamCodes96/BlazorFaceRecog/README.md

 The `Scan Quality` slider adjusts the quality of the frames sent for scanning.
 Lower quality is better when dealing with a slow network, but the compression may affect recognition negatively if the camera quality is already low.
 Likewise setting it too high with a high resolution camera may be too much for SignalR to handle.

-### Configuration
+## Configuration
-The server is configured with an appsettings.json file.
+The server is configured with an `appsettings.json` file, or you can use `secrets.json`.
 There are a few different settings available to configure the app:

-#### UseGPU (*boolean*)
+### UseGPU (*boolean*)
 The facial recognition process uses the ONNX runtime.
 This workload can be run on the CPU or on an NVIDIA CUDA enabled GPU.
 By default the app uses the CPU.

 The performance of GPU rendering can vary and can be tricky to get working nicely.

 More details can be found [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements).
 The version of the ONNX runtime the app uses is 1.9.0.
 The latest version compatible version of CUDA is 11.8.

-#### Threshold (*integer* < 100)
+### Threshold (*integer* < 100)
 This is the percentage similarity threshold before two faces can be considered a match.
 If there are no trained faces above this threshold then the detected face is treated as not recognised.
 The app only displays the match with the highest percentage similarity.

 The percentage similarity can vary with differences in lighting/angle, and if the subject is wearing glasses.
 By default the threshold is 75%.
 Anywhere in the 70-80% range is recommended.
 If the threshold setting is not set then it has no effect, and the highest similarity match is always returned.

-#### MongoDB
+### MongoDB
 By default the app stores trained faces in memory.
 MongoDB can be used as an alternative means for persistent storage.
-Whether MongoDB is used is based on whether there is a property called `MongoDB` present in the appsettings.json.
+Whether MongoDB is used is based on whether there is a property called `MongoDB` present in the setttings.

 The individual values for the MongoDB settings are: